 So now you are in a unique position to help other people to go through that same journey that you know so well, because you have done it yourself.

 Now that you have your interested topic locked down, you should check if the topic is commercially viable.

 So, how can you find a profitable online course topic?

-Here are 3 practical ways to gauge the market demand for your course topic:
+Here are 3 practical ways to measure the market demand for your course topic:

 How to find online course topics with Google Search Results

 Google search results reveal topics that people expect to see covered in a course.

 To figure out how to get the information people are looking to learn, simply put yourself in the shoes of someone who wants to learn more about your topic.

 For example, assuming that your topic of interest is, "Software Development" and you want to know what people are searching for regarding the topic.